serverless/serverless/docs/providers/openwhisk/events/apigateway.md

 The body of the incoming request is parsed as JSON and passed as the `params` argument to the function handler.

-The returned JavaScript object will be serialised as JSON and returned in the HTTP response body.
+The returned JavaScript object will be serialized as JSON and returned in the HTTP response body.

 ### HTTP Endpoint with Extended Options